Women's suffrage in the United States: Southern States Woman Suffrage Conference

+This organization was created by Ida B. Wells in 1913, with the hope of furthering women's right in the United States.
+Coming out of Chicago, Illinois, with the help of activist like Belle Squire and Virginia Brooks.
+The group worked to advocate for the overall African American women's suffrage movement.
+The club encouraged Black women's political participation and addressed their marginalization from standard suffrage organizations.
+One group being the National American Women Suffrage Association (NAWSA) and individuals such as Alice Paul.
+Its main goals were to support the election of candidates who would reflect the interests of Black communities, educate African American women about civic engagement, and promote voter participation in elections.
+Wells's leadership as the National Afro-American Council's Anti-Lynching Bureau Director is highlighted in The Appeal (Minneapolis, July 19, 1902).
+These documents also demonstrate Wells's enduring dedication to racial justice and support for Black communities, which influenced her suffrage work.
+The clubs efforts to educate and mobilize African American women voters is shown in the organizations official publication, The Alpha Suffrage Record (Vol. 1, No. 1 March 18, 1914).

 Suffrage periodicals

 Stanton and Anthony launched a sixteen-page weekly newspaper called The Revolution in 1868.
 It focused primarily on women's rights, especially suffrage, but it also covered politics, the labor movement, and other topics.
 Its energetic and broad-ranging style gave it a lasting influence, but its debts mounted when it did not receive the funding they had expected, and they had to transfer the paper to other hands after only twenty-nine months.
 Their organization, the NWSA, afterwards depended on other periodicals, such as The National Citizen and Ballot Box, edited by Matilda Joslyn Gage, and The Woman's Tribune, edited by Clara Bewick Colby, to represent its viewpoint.

 In 1870, shortly after the formation of the AWSA, Lucy Stone launched an eight-page weekly newspaper called the Woman's Journal to advocate for women's rights, especially suffrage.
 Better financed and less radical than The Revolution, it had a much longer life.
 By the 1880s it had become an unofficial voice of the suffrage movement as a whole.
 In 1916 the NAWSA purchased the Woman's Journal and spent a significant amount of money to enhance it.
 It was renamed Woman Citizen and declared to be the official organ of the NAWSA.

 Alice Paul began publishing a newspaper called The Suffragist in 1913 when she was still part of the NAWSA.
 Editor of the eight-page weekly was Rheta Childe Dorr, an experienced journalist.